mpv-player/mpv/DOCS/man/input.rst

     Note that directly accessing this structure via subkeys is not supported, the only access is through aforementioned ``MPV_FORMAT_NODE``.

+``perf-info``
+    Further performance data.
+Querying this property triggers internal collection of some data, and may slow down the player.
+Each query will reset some internal state.
+Property change notification doesn't and won't work.
+    All of this may change in the future, so don't use this.
+The builtin ``stats`` script is supposed to be the only user; since it's bundled and built with the source code, it can use knowledge of mpv internal to render the information properly.
+See ``stats`` script description for some details.

 ``video-bitrate``, ``audio-bitrate``, ``sub-bitrate``
     Bitrate values calculated on the packet level.
 This works by dividing the bit size of all packets between two keyframes by their presentation